AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 * zlib (optional historical data compression)
 * DTC Protocol library

-Ally Invest is an low-commission stocks and options broker for USA residents.
-Ally offers its users a REST API, which uses XML and JSON.
-Orders are placed in a FIXML-variant language.

-This plugin was written in Win32 C/C++ using Visual Studio 2017.

-## Build Instructions

 Build in Visual Studio 2017 or greater, linking to the above dependencies.
 This plugin must be compiled in 32-bit (x86) in order to be compatible with Zorro.

-Zorro has its own OpenSSL DLL's, so the default build re-uses these.

 ## Installation Instructions

-To install the plugin, simply place the AllyInvest.dll file in the Plugin folder where Zorro is installed.
+To install the plugin, simply place the SierraChart.dll file in the Plugin folder where Zorro is installed.

+## About Sierra Chart

+Sierra Chart is a trading platform with support for many brokers.

+Sierra Chart has a fully integrated DTC Server.
+It has two dedicated ports:
+1) One for all trading, current market data, account data, and position data.
+2) One for all historical market data.

+## Configuring Sierra Chart DTC Server

+A Sierra Chart instance can be accessed locally or over the internet.
+This plugin only uses TLS encryption.
+Unencrypted connections are not supported by this plugin.

+(TODO: Set up server instructions)
+(TODO: Set up second server instructions)

+## Configuring Zorro

+(TODO: Define all parsed fields in Username)
+(TODO: Define password

 ## Login Instructions